-- Purchases (raw materials) - Packing and packaging
+- Purchases (raw materials)

+- Packing and packaging

-Transport possibly shown in the accounts as :-
+- Transport possibly shown in the accounts as other things such as?

-- Delivery costs or charges

-- Freight

-- Haulage charges

-- Petrol cost

-- Logistics

 - Bad Debts

 - Discounts Allowed

 - In summary PPT plus bad debts and discounts allowed

 Income

 Only profit directly related to the trading portion of the business is covered.
 Back to our plumbing distributor